purerosefallen/ygopro-pm/README.md

 - Attack = `During your Main Phase, if this card has [...] attached to it: You can activate this effect; (attack goes here)`
 - Benched Pokémon = `Monster in the Main Monster Zone [or card in the Spell & Trap Zone]`
 - Between-Turns Step = `End Phase`
-- Break Evolution = `Special Summon this card (from your hand) in Defense Position, by stacking it on a monster that is linted in this card's text.
+- Break Evolution = `Special Summon this card (from your hand) in Defense Position, by stacking it on a monster that is listed in this card's text.
 (This is treated as an Evolution Summon.)
 This card can attack while in face-up Defense Position.`
 - Burn Marker = `Burn Counter`
 - Damage = `Place a Damage Counter on a monster at the end of the Damage Step.
 (Monsters with a Damage Counter lose 10 ATK for each Damage Counter on it, also are destroyed when their ATK become 0 as a result.)`
 - Damage Counter = `Damage Counter`